Truist Financial Boosts Essex Property Trust (NYSE:ESS) Price Target to $255.00

-Essex Property Trust (NYSE:ESS – Get Rating) had its target price hoisted by Truist Financial from $250.00 to $255.00 in a research note issued to investors on Thursday, The Fly reports.
+Essex Property Trust (NYSE:ESS – Get Rating) had its price objective increased by Truist Financial from $250.00 to $255.00 in a research report sent to investors on Thursday, The Fly reports.
 Truist Financial currently has a buy rating on the real estate investment trust’s stock.

-ESS has been the subject of a number of other reports.
-KeyCorp decreased their price target on Essex Property Trust from $314.00 to $240.00 and set an overweight rating for the company in a report on Wednesday, December 7th.
-Scotiabank decreased their price target on Essex Property Trust from $235.00 to $211.00 and set an underperform rating for the company in a report on Tuesday, November 29th.
-JPMorgan Chase & Co. downgraded Essex Property Trust from an overweight rating to a neutral rating and decreased their price target for the stock from $284.00 to $267.00 in a report on Friday, December 16th.
-The Goldman Sachs Group decreased their price target on Essex Property Trust from $284.00 to $252.00 and set a buy rating for the company in a report on Monday, November 14th.
-Finally, Raymond James downgraded Essex Property Trust from an outperform rating to a market perform rating in a report on Wednesday, November 23rd.
-Three analysts have rated the stock with a sell rating, twelve have given a hold rating and six have given a buy rating to the company.
-According to data from MarketBeat.com, Essex Property Trust has a consensus rating of Hold and an average target price of $256.15.
+Several other research firms have also recently weighed in on ESS.
+Bank of America cut Essex Property Trust from a buy rating to a neutral rating and lowered their price target for the company from $265.00 to $233.00 in a report on Monday, November 14th.
+The Goldman Sachs Group decreased their price objective on Essex Property Trust from $284.00 to $252.00 and set a buy rating on the stock in a report on Monday, November 14th.
+Piper Sandler reissued a neutral rating and set a $250.00 price objective on shares of Essex Property Trust in a report on Wednesday, February 8th.
+Scotiabank decreased their price objective on Essex Property Trust from $235.00 to $211.00 and set an underperform rating on the stock in a report on Tuesday, November 29th.
+Finally, Raymond James cut Essex Property Trust from an outperform rating to a market perform rating in a report on Wednesday, November 23rd.
+Three investment analysts have rated the stock with a sell rating, twelve have assigned a hold rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat, the stock has an average rating of Hold and a consensus price target of $256.15.

 Essex Property Trust Increases Dividend